Blackbeing/alx-higher_level_programming/0x03-python-data_structures/README.md

 - 7-add_tuple.py -- Add columns in matrix
 - 8-multiple_returns.py -- Multiple return values
 - 9-max_integer.py -- Return largest value in list
+- 10-divisible_by_2.py --  Find all multiples of 2 in a list